What should you bring to a conference? There’s only so much that can fit in carry-on, and checked baggage is unnecessarily expensive and complicated.

 - Slack: Staying connected with my team during the event.

-- Axonify: I start every day with my Axonify reinforcement session.
+- Axonify: I start every day with an Axonify microlearning session.

 - Flipboard: For curating resources shared during the event in real time, sometimes into a event-specific online magazines.

 - Instagram: Always trying to capture visuals of the event experience.

 - Swarm: I love keeping a digital record of my location visits over time.

 - Lyft: How I get from place to place while on the road.

 What’s in your conference bag nowadays?
 What apps do you find most valuable?
 What physical items do you carry with you?
 How do these tools improve your overall event experience?

 JD Dillon is one of the most prolific authors and speakers in workplace learning today.
 He has spent 20 years designing learning and performance strategies for respected global organizations, including The Walt Disney Company, Kaplan, Brambles, and AMC Theatres.
 JD is the founder of LearnGeek and Chief Learning Architect with Axonify.